LogPTR: Variable-Aware Log Parsing with Pointer Network

 \section{CONCLUSION}

-This paper proposes LogPTR, the first end-to-end variable-aware log parser that can extract static and dynamic parts in logs, and further identify categories of variables.
-The key of LogPTR is using pointer network to copy words from the log message.
-Experimental results on 16 public log datasets show that LogPTR outperforms the state-of-the-art log parsers both on general log parsing and variable-aware log parsing.
+This paper proposes LogPTR, a simple yet effective variable-aware log parser that can extract static and dynamic parts in logs and further identify categories of variables.
+The key of LogPTR is formulating log parsing as a text summarization problem and using a pointer mechanism to copy words from the log message and label tokens indicating categories of variables.
+Experimental results show that LogPTR outperforms the state-of-the-art log parsers on both general log parsing and variable-aware log parsing.